Composer, multidisciplinary artist, performer, photographer, filmmaker, and singer / arranger on Yo-Yo Ma’s 2017 GRAMMY-winning

 In 2016, Small was invited by the Ministry of Culture of China to be a visiting artist in Zhengzhou for an exhibition of her photographs during China’s International Photographic Art Exhibition.

 Small’s most recent project, Secondary Dominance, combines Tableaux, photography, moving image, dance, and singing, with musical elements that interweave electronic, Balkan folk, industrial, pop, punk, rap, rock, and classical styles.
 Secondary Dominance premiered as a performance during HERE Arts Center’s PROTOTYPE Festival; The Theatre Times described the work as “a perfect synthesis of opera and media.”
-The album and several music videos are set to release throughout the fall of 2019.
+Singles from the album are releasing throughout Winter/Spring 2020.
+A full-length music video of the album is set to release Winter/Spring 2021.

-Small lives on a tree-lined street in Williamsburg, Brooklyn and is writing an 8-movement chamber work for winds, strings, percussion, and electronics, entitled “Questions Brought on by the Strangers.”
-She is also arranging works for Black Sea Hotel’s third record, as well as for two other albums (Universal Sound Array Banner and Boomerang of Black Fluorescence), and is editing a fantasy / fiction feature film that explores the Tableau Vivant of The Delirium Constructions.
+Small lives on a tree-lined street in Williamsburg, Brooklyn.
+Alongside editing Secondary Dominance's music video feature and nurturing her recent obsession with ballroom Tango, Small is writing an 8-movement chamber work for winds, strings, percussion, and electronics, entitled “Questions Brought on by the Strangers.” as well as for two electronic, acoustic albums Universal Sound Array Banner and Boomerang of Black Fluorescence.